org-arl/UnderwaterAcoustics.jl/CONTRIBUTING.md

 While we haven't adopted a formal code of conduct, there is an implicit expectation that all of us shall be professional, respectful of differing opinions and viewpoints, empathetic and kind, and open to giving and gracefully accepting constructive feedback.
 By contributing, you accept to abide by this code.

-Finally, read and understand the [ROADMAP](ROADMAP.md) document to understand what UnderwaterAcoustics.jl is meant to be, and meant not to be, so that all of us work from a common set of expectations.
+Finally, read and understand the [ROADMAP](ROADMAP.md) document to understand what `UnderwaterAcoustics.jl` is meant to be, and meant not to be, so that all of us work from a common set of expectations.
 If you have suggestions on the scope, directions or roadmap for the project, we are open to [discussing](https://github.com/org-arl/UnderwaterAcoustics.jl/discussions) those too.

+In some cases, your contributions may be to some of the related packages (e.g. [`AcousticsToolbox.jl`](https://github.com/org-arl/AcousticsToolbox.jl), [`AcousticRayTracers.jl`](https://github.com/org-arl/AcousticRayTracers.jl), [`VirtualAcousticOcean.jl`](https://github.com/org-arl/VirtualAcousticOcean.jl), etc).
+The guidelines below apply to those packages too (other than commit scope).

+Contributions to the `UnderwaterAcoustics.jl` ecosystem in terms of new related packages are also most welcome!
+Please let us know if you develop a related package that we could link to from our documentation.

 ## Bug reports, features requests & discussions

 ### Bug reports

-Bug reports are an important part of making UnderwaterAcoustics.jl more stable and reliable.
+Bug reports are an important part of making `UnderwaterAcoustics.jl` more stable and reliable.
 Having a good bug report will allow others to reproduce it and provide insight into fixing.
 See [this stackoverflow article](https://stackoverflow.com/help/mcve) for tips on writing a good bug report.

 Trying out the bug-producing code on the `master` branch is often a worthwhile exercise to confirm that the bug still exists.
 You'd also want to search for existing bug reports and pull requests to see if the issue has already been reported and/or fixed before [filing a new issue](https://github.com/org-arl/UnderwaterAcoustics.jl/issues/new/choose).